Pernell McPhee: Washington Redskins

 On March 26, 2018 McPhee signed a one-year, $1.8 million contract with the Washington Redskins.
+He made 13 appearances for Washington, recording two pass deflections, one fumble recovery, and 11 combined tackles.

 Baltimore Ravens (second stint)

-On May 17, 2019, McPhee signed with the Ravens.
-He was placed on injured reserve on October 21, 2019, with a triceps injury.
+On May 17, 2019, McPhee signed with the Baltimore Ravens.
+He was placed on injured reserve on October 21, with a triceps injury.

 On May 12, 2020, McPhee re-signed with the Ravens.
-He was placed on the reserve/COVID-19 list by the team on November 24, 2020 and activated on December 4, 2020.
+He was placed on the reserve/COVID-19 list by the team on November 24, and activated on December 4.

 On March 16, 2021, McPhee signed a one-year contract extension with the Ravens.
-On November 20, 2021, McPhee was placed on injured reserve with an knee injury.
-He was activated on December 20, 2021.
+On November 20, McPhee was placed on injured reserve with an knee injury.
+He was activated on December 20.

 Coaching career

 In March 2024, McPhee was hired by the University of Michigan as an assistant football coach, coaching under his former defensive coordinator while at the Baltimore Ravens, and current Michigan defensive coordinator, Don Martindale.